 To obtain a measure of the relative importance of these initial conditions, table 5 shows the effect of changing each of the initial conditions.
-The first counterfactual makes every youth a type 4, the second makes every youth a type 3 and the third eliminates all crime at age 13.
-If all youths were either type 4's or type 3's, high school graduation rates would increase by over 20 percentage points.
-If they were all type 4's, crime rates between the ages of 19 and 22 would drop by 11 percentage points, arrest rates by 12.1 percentage points and incarceration rates by 6.9 percentage points (eliminating all black youth incarceration).
-With the exception of the crime rate, making all youths type 3's would have effects of similar magnitude.
+The first counterfactual makes every youth a type 3 and the second eliminates all crime at age 13.
+If all youths were type 3's, high school graduation rates would increase by 23.8 percentage points, crime rates between the ages of 19 and 22 would drop by 6.0 percentage points, arrest rates by 11.4 percentage points and incarceration rates by 6.4 percentage points (essentially eliminating all black youth incarceration).
 The effects of eliminating crime at age 13 are generally more modest.
-The increase in the high school graduation rates is only 3.3 percentage points and the fall in the crime, arrest and incarceration rates are 2.4, 1.8 and 1.2 percentage points.
+The increase in the high school graduation rates is 3.8 percentage points and the fall in the crime, arrest and incarceration rates are 2.1, 1.9 and 1.2 percentage points.